Ménage à Troi: Reception

-Medium.com ranked this the 59th best episode Star Trek: The Next Generation in 2017.

 In 2018, Entertainment Weekly, ranked "Ménage à Troi" as one of the top ten moments of Jean Luc Picard.
 In 2018, Tom's Guide rated this episode one of the 15 best episodes featuring Captain Picard.

-In 2019, Den of Geek noted this episode for featuring romantic elements.
 In 2019, CBR rated "Ménage à Troi" the 7th funniest Star Trek episode.

 In 2020, GameSpot noted this episode as one of the most bizarre moments of the series, Picard's speech, which they felt while humorous was close to being ridiculous to them.

+Writing for Tor Books in 2013, Keith DeCandido noted the distraction of casting Majel Barrett in a Susan Sackett script with the title it had:

 Releases

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.